mongodb/terraform-provider-mongodbatlas/docs/resources/advanced_cluster.md

     - Set to `true` to enable disk auto-scaling.
     - Set to `false` to disable disk auto-scaling.

-~> **IMPORTANT:** If `disk_gb_enabled` is true, then Atlas will automatically scale disk size up and down.
+~> **IMPORTANT:** If `disk_gb_enabled` is true, Atlas automatically scales the cluster up or down.
-This will cause the value of `replication_specs.#.region_config.#.(analytics_specs|electable_specs|read_only_specs).disk_size_gb` returned to potentially be different than what is specified in the Terraform config and if one then applies a plan, not noting this, Terraform will scale the cluster disk size back to the original `disk_size_gb` value.
+This will cause the value of `replication_specs.#.region_config.#.(analytics_specs|electable_specs|read_only_specs).disk_size_gb` returned to potentially be different than what is specified in the Terraform config and if you use, and then apply, not noting this, Terraform will scale the cluster disk size back to the original `disk_size_gb` value.
-To prevent this a lifecycle customization should be used:
+To prevent disk scaling use a lifecycle customization:
 `lifecycle {
   ignore_changes = [replication_specs.#.region_config.#.electable_specs.disk_size_gb]
 }`